 Trigeminal Neuralgia is a painful condition affecting the nerves in the face.
-It is also called tic douloureux.
+It’s also called tic douloureux.
 The human body has 12 pairs of cranial nerves that pass through small holes at the base of the skull.
 These nerves relay information from the brain to various parts of the body.
-In this post I will explore the treatment for trigeminal neuralgia.
+In this post, I’ll uncover what triggers trigeminal neuralgia.

 The Facial Nerves